Noor-Khial/Online-Learning-UAV-Search/README.md

 ## Results

-Logs for regret and weights are stored in the `results` directory, with separate files for each experiment:
+Logs for regret and weights are stored in the `weights` directory, with separate files for each simple test experiment.
+The plots for the results are stored in FIGs.